Doctor of Medical Science

-As the contribution of a body of research may not become fully apparent until many years after publication, the Doctor of Medical Science is usually awarded to researchers with an established career.
-No work that has previously been submitted by the applicant for award of a degree at this, or any other university, can be included in a Doctor of Medical Science.
+As the contribution of a body of research may not become fully apparent until many years after publication, the DMedSc is usually awarded to researchers with an established career.
+In general, the body of work submitted for consideration should have been undertaken after the award of a research training degree.

-To be eligible for admission, an applicant must:
+To be eligible for admission to candidature, the applicant must;

-- hold a degree from the University of Sydney that was conferred ten or more years prior to the application date; or
+- hold a medical degree from the University of Sydney (i.e. MD awarded after 2017 or MBBS) that was conferred ten or more years prior to the application date; or

 How to apply

-- a list of the published work that will be submitted for examination;
+- A list of the published work that the candidate proposes to submit for examination;

-- where there are a large number of publications whose dates range over a period of time and cover a range of subjects, a statement of how these publications are related to one another and to the theme; and
+- Where there are a large number of publications whose dates range over a period of time and cover a range of subjects, a statement of how these publications are related to one another and to the theme

-- where jointly authored publications are to be submitted, a statement of the applicant’s role in the initiation, conduct or direction of such conjoint research should be included.
+- Where jointly authored publications are to be submitted, a statement of the applicant's role in the initiation, conduct or direction of such conjoint research must be included.

-Applications will be assessed by the Prima Facie Committee of Sydney Medical School which is comprised of Associate Dean (Postgraduate Studies) (or nominee), as chair, and three to four Professors of faculty, nominated by the Dean.
-In addition, the head of discipline (or his/her nominee) will be asked to review the application and provide an assessment of the contribution to the chosen field.
+Applications will be assessed by the DMedSc Prima Facie Committee of Sydney Medical School which is comprised of the Associate Dean (Postgraduate Studies) (or his/her nominee), as chair, and three to four Professors of Sydney Medical School, nominated by the Dean.
+In addition, the head of the relevant discipline (or his/her nominee) will be asked to review the application and provide an assessment of the contribution to the chosen field.